Best Management Practices

 Fertilizer & Lawn Care

 - Know the correct fertilizer mix for your lawn and/or let your landscaper know: use 0% phosphorus and try to aim for50% slow release nitrogen and 0% phosphorus.

-- Don't fertilizer during rainy summer months (June-Sept) or before heavy rainfall.
+- Don't fertilize during rainy summer months (June-September) or before heavy rainfall.

-- Fertilize at least 15ft from waterways and storm drains.
+- Fertilize at least 15 feet from waterways and storm drains.